 If your X,Y values don't correspond to any coordinate format in ExpertGPS, (especially if the X,Y values are three or four digits each), it's likely that your DXF isn't tied to a well-known coordinate format, but instead has a Local Origin.
 A good example of this is a subdivision map where the X,Y DXF values are zero at the southwest corner or at a local survey monument.
 If the X,Y values in your CAD drawing use a local or arbitrary origin, use the Import DXF with Local Origin command, on the Convert menu.

-In order for ExpertGPS to properly position your DXF data on the map, you need to identify three points on your drawing and "tie" them to the corresponding real-world coordinates on the Earth.
+In order for ExpertGPS to properly position your DXF data on the map, you need to identify two points on your drawing and "tie" them to the corresponding real-world coordinates on the Earth.
 First, find an easily-identifiable feature in the upper left corner of your CAD drawing, like the intersection of two road centerlines.
 In your CAD software, determine the X,Y coordinates at that point.
 For example: X = -50.68 and Y = 437.85.
 Write that down somewhere and repeat for two other points.
-For best results, pick three points that, if connected, would form a fat triangle across most of your data.
+For best results, pick two points that, if connected, would form a fat triangle across most of your data.

-Now, switch to the map in ExpertGPS, and locate those three points on the map.
+Now, switch to the map in ExpertGPS, and locate those two points on the map.
 Mark waypoints there, or simply move the cursor to them and make note of the coordinates displayed in the lower right corner of the main ExpertGPS window.
 In the example above, the first point is at UTM zone 18, Easting = 590092, and Northing = 5176486.
 Write those coordinates down, and repeat for the other two points on the map.

-Assuming you've selected the correct coordinate format and datum for type #1 DXF files, or correctly matched up three pairs of DXF coordinates with real-world coordinates, your DXF should align perfectly with features on the map.
+Assuming you've selected the correct coordinate format and datum for type #1 DXF files, or correctly matched up two pairs of DXF coordinates with real-world coordinates, your DXF should align perfectly with features on the map.
 If your data ends up hundreds of miles away on the map, double-check the coordinate format and datum.
 If using UTM or State Plane coordinates, pay special attention to whether your CAD format uses US Survey Feet, International Feet, or Meters and select the appropriate format in ExpertGPS.

 If you still are having trouble importing your file in the correct location, email a copy of your DXF data to support, along with a description of where the file should be located in the real world (closests address, city, country), and any information you have about the coordinate system used in your CAD software.
 DXF import can be the trickiest feature in ExpertGPS to get started with, and I'm more than happy to walk you through it and get you up and running.